Tagged In: Lake Erie

 Kristy Meyer, June 22, 2017

-A bipartisan bill introduced yesterday in Congress would push the Trump Administration to stop delaying a key effort to stop the Asian carp invasion of the Great Lakes.
+A bipartisan bill introduced yesterday in Congress would push the Trump Administration to stop delaying a key effort to stop the invasive carp invasion of the Great Lakes.
 Conservation groups from around the Great Lakes region expressed support for the bill.
-The groups stressed that the current Asian carp control measures, from electric barriers to harvesting, are not enough to keep the harmful fish out of the Great Lakes.
+The groups stressed that the invasive carp control measures, from electric barriers to harvesting, are not enough to keep the harmful fish out of the Great Lakes.

 The seven cosponsors in the Senate so far are Senators Durbin (D-IL), Peters (D-MI), Baldwin (D-WI), Brown (D-OH), Franken (D-MN), Klobuchar (D-MN), and Duckworth (D-IL).

 The 31 cosponsors in the House so far are Reps.
 Huizenga (MI-02), Joyce (OH-14), Slaughter (NY-25), Nolan (MN-08), Trott (MI-11), Bergman (MI-01), Moolenaar (MI-04), Walberg (MI-07), Kildee (MI-05), Upton (MI-06), Schneider (IL-10), Mike Bishop (MI-08), Dingell (MI-12), Lawrence (MI-14), Walz (MN-01), Quigley (IL-05), Tim Ryan (OH-13), Conyers (MI-13), Moore (WI-04), Gallagher (WI-08), Chris Collins (NY-27), Schakowsky (IL-09), Mitchell (MI-10), Duffy (WI-07), Pocan (WI-02), Levin (MI-09), Fudge (OH-11), Stefanik (NY-21), Latta (OH-05), Amash (MI-03) and Brian Higgins (NY-26).